Payment Policy

 Planning fee

-Guide fee based on the first day of the trip
+Cancellation fees for the guiding service are calculated based on the first day of the trip.

 Public invitation events and custom trips for the other seasons (March to December)